Skip to main content

 Genetic Polymorphisms and Personalized Responses

 While lifestyle factors exert broad influence, individual genetic variations, or polymorphisms, can also play a role in how a person metabolizes hormones and responds to therapy.
 For example, variations in genes encoding enzymes involved in hormone synthesis, transport, or breakdown can influence circulating hormone levels and the effectiveness of exogenous administration.
-Similarly, genetic differences in hormone can impact how well cells respond to hormonal signals.
+Similarly, genetic differences in hormone receptor sensitivity can impact how well cells respond to hormonal signals.

 While genetics represent a fixed component, understanding these predispositions can inform personalized lifestyle adjustments.
 For instance, an individual with a genetic predisposition to slower estrogen clearance might benefit even more from dietary strategies that support healthy liver detoxification and gut health to optimize estrogen metabolism.
 This layer of personalization underscores the need for a comprehensive assessment that considers both broad physiological principles and individual biological nuances.